alexa/avs-device-sdk/README.md

 ### Build with PortAudio (Required to Run the Sample App)

-PortAudio is required to build and run the Alexa Client SDK Sample App.
+PortAudio is required to build and run the AVS Device SDK for C++ Sample App.
 Build instructions are available for [Linux](http://portaudio.com/docs/v19-doxydocs/compile_linux.html) and [macOS](http://portaudio.com/docs/v19-doxydocs/compile_mac_coreaudio.html).

-This is sample CMake command to build the Alexa Client SDK with PortAudio:
+This is sample CMake command to build the AVS Device SDK for C++ with PortAudio:

 ```
 cmake <path-to-source> -DPORTAUDIO=ON